Best Backpacks for Mountaineering

 Black Diamond’s Speed 50 Backpack is made with a bevy of great features and a very versatile design.
 It is a nice all-around choice and offers you a lot of great bonus features.
 It works well for all types of climbs.
 It comes with about average durability, a nice, simple design that makes it easy to use, and features that are excellent for any climber.Read more

 This backpack comes with an average comfort rating.
 It isn’t uncomfortable, but it certainly isn’t the most comfortable backpack on our list.
 You get a nice, wide hip belt with this pack, which does add to the comfort level when you carry it.
 This backpack is also designed to be thin, and it features a flat back panel.
-So, it isn’t terribly uncomfortable, and many people are fine adjusting to it.
+The main concern has been that the straps are thin.
+Overall, it isn’t terribly uncomfortable, and many people are fine adjusting to it.

 Again, this backpack is about average in the durability category.
 It does have a nice, reinforced bottom in case you drop it, and it does feature some good design features that make it decently durable.
 The fabric on this backpack is both 210 and 420 denier nylon, which is a durable fabric combination.
 However, this backpack isn’t as reinforced as some other products on our list.